 In A comparison of two alternative interviewing techniques used within an integrated research design: a case study in outshopping using semi-structured and non-directed interviewing techniques (Marketing Intelligence & Planning vol. 14 no. 6), Denise G. Jarratt combines semi-structured and non directive interviews with two lots of quantitative questionnaires, in both cases the interview contributing to the creation of the constructs for the latter.
 This is represented diagrammatically.

 Types of interview

 The interview used for research purposes can be divided into various different types, which vary on a spectrum of structure and control from the highly structured (where questions are pre-set and the tone neutral) to unstructured, where there are no set questions and where the participant, rather than the interviewer, may even set the agenda.

 Broadly speaking, the less structured the interview, the greater degree of depth of data is yielded.
-Again broadly speaking, the types of interview can be summed up as follows:

 The structured interview is a quantitative technique, used in surveys, and we shall here limit our consideration to basic definitions.

 Structured interviews involve asking the same questions in the same way to a large number of respondents.
 Questions are closed, in other words the respondent has to choose from a list of preset responses, and will probably read from a script.
 The main possibility of error lies in the phrasing of the questions, for example "Do you ever..." vs. "Do you never...", which is why the questions must be standardised, and phrasing, as in "Do you ever..." vs. "Do you never...", which is why the interviewer must try not to vary the tone.